-Ace positions itself as "The Helpful Place" - a conveniently located hardware store that provides not only quality goods but also knowledgeable store staff.
+Ace positions itself as "The Helpful Place" - conveniently located hardware stores that provide not only quality goods but also knowledgeable store staff.
 We believe that "The Helpful Place" is one of the most recognized slogans in the hardware and home improvement industry.

-In 2019, Ace ranked "Highest in Customer Satisfaction with Home Improvement Retail Stores" according to J.D.
+In 2020, Ace ranked "Highest in Customer Satisfaction among Home Improvement Retail Stores" according to J.D.
 Power.
 We believe that we received this award because helpfulness is a promise that all associates at local Ace stores seek to fulfill every day as they serve their retail customers across the United States and around the world.
+Ace received this award in thirteen of the last fourteen years.

-As the principal supplier to our U.S. retailer network, Ace purchases hardware, paint and other merchandise in quantity lots and resells this merchandise in smaller lots to our retailers.
-Ace's aggregate purchasing volume and supplier relationships enable us to realize substantial purchasing savings and to pass such savings on to our retailers.
-This enables Ace's retailers to have consistent access to a broad range of hardware and related products and to better compete in their local markets.
+As the principal supplier to our U.S. Retailer network, Ace purchases hardware, paint and other merchandise in quantity lots and resells this merchandise in smaller lots to our Retailers.
+Ace's aggregate purchasing volume and supplier relationships enable us to realize substantial purchasing savings and to pass such savings on to our Retailers.
+This enables Ace's Retailers to have consistent access to a broad range of hardware and related products and to better compete in their local markets.

-We operate fourteen retail support centers ("RSCs"), eight freight consolidation/redistribution facilities and one other warehouse facility across the United States that total over 12.5 million square feet of distribution space.
-Ten of these RSCs, with a total of approximately 7.8 million square feet of distribution space, are Company-owned.
+We operate fifteen retail support centers ("RSCs"), eight freight consolidation/redistribution facilities and six bulk distribution centers across the United States that total over 13.7 million square feet of distribution space.
+Ten of the RSCs, with a total of approximately 7.8 million square feet of distribution space, are Company-owned.
 In addition, Ace and its subsidiaries also have distribution capabilities in Laredo, Texas; Dubai, United Arab Emirates; Colon, Panama; and Ningbo, China.

-To help foster our retailers' continued success, fuel their entrepreneurial spirit and enhance their viability in an increasingly competitive home improvement marketplace, Ace provides two basic programs for its member retailers - Ace Branded stores and Individually Branded stores.
+To help foster our Retailers' continued success, fuel their entrepreneurial spirit and enhance their viability in an increasingly competitive home improvement marketplace, Ace provides two basic programs for its Retailers - Ace Branded stores and Individually Branded stores.

-Approximately 390 stores, or 8 percent, of our network of domestic stores are individually branded.
-Sales to these retailers represented approximately 5 percent of our 2019 fiscal year domestic merchandise sales to member retailers.
-Our Individually Branded Store program is ideal for retailers who have strong individual name recognition in their local communities and do not rely as much on the Ace brand for their success.
-While they do not participate in Ace's marketing programs, as members of Ace they still rely on Ace's broad product assortment (including Ace private label products), competitive product pricing, extensive distribution network, and eligibility for patronage distributions.
+Approximately 370 stores, or 8 percent, of our network of domestic stores are individually branded.
+Sales to these Retailers represented approximately 5 percent of our 2020 fiscal year domestic merchandise sales to Retailers.
+Our Individually Branded Retailer program is ideal for Retailers who have strong individual name recognition in their local communities and do not rely as much on the Ace brand for their success.
+While they do not participate in Ace's marketing programs, as Retailers of Ace they still rely on Ace's broad product assortment (including Ace private label products), low product pricing, extensive distribution network, and eligibility for patronage distributions.
 They go to market under their own business name and identity.

-The remaining approximately 4,210 domestic stores, or 92 percent, of our network of domestic stores operate under the Ace brand.
-Sales to these retailers represented approximately 95 percent of our 2019 fiscal year domestic merchandise sales to member retailers.
+The remaining approximately 4,230 domestic stores, or 92 percent, of our network of domestic stores operate under the Ace brand.
+Sales to these Retailers represented approximately 95 percent of our 2020 fiscal year domestic merchandise sales to Retailers.

-Over the past 7 years, Ace has supported 20/20 Vision as its long-term retail growth strategy.
-With changes in market conditions and the retail landscape, our current growth strategy has evolved in 2020 to Higher Ground.
-The strategy continues to build on Ace's commitments to enhance retailer performance and ensure retailer growth, not only today, but long term.
-Higher Ground provides Ace and our retailers with a clear path to the future.
+Our long-term growth strategy, Higher Ground, continues to build on Ace's commitments to enhance Retailer performance and ensure Retailer growth.
+Higher Ground provides Ace and our Retailers with a clear path to the future.
 The strategy is consumer-focused, aligned with our corporate strategy and contains two paths for growth that can be implemented separately or concurrently.
 The two paths for growth are Pinnacle Performance Retailing and Accelerated Store Growth.
-Pinnacle Performance Retailing is designed to help Ace retailers improve their store performance by increasing sales and net profits.
-Accelerated Store Growth is designed to encourage Ace retailers with the desire and ability to open new stores.
+Pinnacle Performance Retailing is designed to help Ace Retailers improve their store performance by increasing sales and net profits.
+Accelerated Store Growth is designed to encourage Ace Retailers with the desire and ability to open new stores.
 It is also intended to increase store count through new investors, conversions of competitors' stores and by reducing the number of stores that leave Ace or close.